Office for Teaching, Education and Research

 Underrepresented Minorities in Research Internship

-About the Summer Program
+About the Summer Internship Program

-- Must have a working knowledge of computers, standard office software packages (Word, WordPerfect, Excel, Access, Power Point, etc.) and standard office equipment (photocopiers, facsimiles, telephones, pagers, etc.).
+- Must have a working knowledge of computers, standard office software packages (Word, WordPerfect, Excel, Access, PowerPoint, etc.) and standard office equipment (photocopiers, facsimiles, telephones, pagers, etc.).

-- Must have excellent interpersonal skills.
+- Must have excellent, communication, interpersonal, and organizational skills.

 - Must possess a “can-do” attitude and a customer service orientation.

 - Be able to work in a discretionary way and to maintain confidentiality of processed information.